jeremymcrae/recessiveStats/README.md

 classes were summed, to get an overall rate of rare functional and rare LoF variation for each gene.

-The baseline rate of LoF/LoF events in a gene is the rate of rare LoF variation squared, whereas the baseline rate of LoF/Func is the rate of Lof variation multiplied by the sum of the rate of LoF variation and functional variation (LoF/LoF * (LoF/LoF + LoF/Func)).
+The baseline rate of biallelic LoF events in a gene is the rate of rare LoF variation squared, whereas the baseline rate of LoF/Func is the rate of Lof variation multiplied by the sum of the rate of LoF variation and functional variation (LoF * (LoF + Func)).

 The probability of getting more than or equal to the number of the observed inherited events in each class was estimated using a binomial model where